cloudmesh-community/hid-sp18-602/project-report/report.md

 and so on.
 The label annotation is return to the calling function for the sent image url.

-To summarize, main.py brings together all the above functionalities, it retrieves the data from `yelp_images.py`, passes photos to vision.py to label each one of them and stores using storage.py.
+To summarize, main.py brings together all the above functionalities, it retrieves the data from `yelp_images.py`, passes photos to vision.py to label each one of them, after completion it produces to labeled images to frontend service.

 ## Results